 How to Choose Wick Size/Type for Reused Jars (Avoid Overheating)

-Start with a conservative wick for the inside diameter and wax/load, then test-burn and step up in small increments until you get a stable melt pool by about 2–3 hours without pushing the glass into a “too hot” zone.
+Start with a conservative wick for the inside diameter and wax/load, then test-burn and step up in small increments until you get a stable melt pool by about 2–3 hours without pushing the glass into aggressive upper-wall heating during testing.

-The core relationship is wick energy vs jar heat: more wick output raises flame height, expands the melt pool, and increases radiant heat into the walls.
+The core risk is wick output vs jar heat: a stronger wick raises flame height, expands the melt pool, and pushes more heat into reused glass.

 Use this simple process to pick a safe starting point:

-• Watch for “too hot” symptoms: tall dancing flame, heavy mushrooming, fast sooting, a very deep pool early, or the upper wall heating aggressively.
+- Watch for overheating signals: tall dancing flame, heavy mushrooming, fast sooting, a very deep pool early, or the upper wall heating aggressively.

 Are Painted or Decaled Jars Safe for Candles?
 What to Check First